Highlights include programs on the artist who created “His Master’s Voice,” the bombardment of Lewes and a festival at Fort Christina.

 Activities honor and celebrate women’s lives and historic achievements.

 Program explores Washington’s 110 Rules of Civility and Decent Behavior and discusses how they were practiced by subsequent American presidents together with their relevance to contemporary American politics.

 Highlights include programs on the Underground Railroad, Black recording artists and record labels from the early 20th century, and First African Baptist Church cemeteries in Philadelphia.

-Highlights include activities celebrating Martin Luther King, Jr. Day, and programs on E.R.
-Johnson’s yacht, the Caroline, and buccaneers in the Delaware Bay.
+Highlights include activities celebrating Martin Luther King, Jr. Day, early jazz and the Avery’s Rest archaeological site.

 Enjoy the season and learn about the First State’s many contributions to the history and culture of the United States.